-The Old Testament underwent five stages or periods of canonization (the process by which a set of Bible manuscripts are considered inspired by God and authoritative).
-The first stage was under the direction of Moses who, before he died, authorized the first five major sections of Scripture (Genesis, Exodus, Leviticus, Numbers, and Deuteronomy, see Deuteronomy 31:9, 24 - 26).
+The books of the Old Testament underwent five stages or periods of canonization (the process by which a set of Bible manuscripts are considered inspired by God and authoritative).
+The first stage was under the direction of Moses who, before he died, authorized the first five major sections or books of Scripture (Genesis, Exodus, Leviticus, Numbers, and Deuteronomy, see Deuteronomy 31:9, 24 - 26).

-The second phase of canonization of the Old Testament occurred under the rule of King David and Solomon, who wrote the Psalms, the book of Proverbs and the Song of Solomon.
-According to "Restoring the Original Bible" by Ernest Martin, chapter 12, "the only reason for adding certain literature to the already existing documents of the Law was the establishment of the permanent Temple . . ."
+The second phase of canonization of the Old Testament occurred under the rule of King David and Solomon, who wrote the books of Psalms, Proverbs and the Song of Solomon.
+According to "Restoring the Original Bible" by Ernest Martin, "the only reason for adding certain literature to the already existing documents of the Law was the establishment of the permanent Temple . . ." (chapter 12).

-The third phase occurred under the righteous King Hezekiah of Judah (who ruled from 715 to 686 B.C.).
+The third phase of canonizing Bible books occurred under the righteous King Hezekiah of Judah (who ruled from 715 to 686 B.C.).
 He set out to restore the correct worship of God (2Chronicles 29 - 31), especially at the temple in Jerusalem, after many years of neglect.
 According to Martin, Hezekiah brought up-to-date the canonical literature used in the restored Temple.

-It was at or near Corinth that the manuscripts for Romans, plus the first and second epistles to the Thessalonians was recorded.
+It was at or near Corinth that the books of Romans, plus the first and second epistles to the Thessalonians, were written.
 Paul created the epistles of 1Timothy and Titus in Nicopolis and the epistle to the Galatians in Syrian Antioch.
 In the capital city of Rome were recorded the epistles to the Ephesians, Philippians, Colossians, Hebrews, 2Timothy, and Philemon.